Undergraduate Students | College of Health and Human Sciences

 Take Honors Courses

 Students with a 3.0 GPA or above are eligible to take honors courses.
-The GPA requirement is waived for first-year students.
 There are three ways to take an honors course at Purdue: HONR courses offered through the John Martinson Honors College, honors courses offered by a specific college and courses taken through an honors contract.